botify-labs/simpleflow/docs/swf_quickstart.rst

 Actors
 ------

 Swf workflows are based on a worker-decider pattern.
 Every actions in the flow is executed by a worker which runs supplied activity tasks.
 And every actions is the result of a decision taken by the decider reading the workflow events history and deciding what to do next.
-In order to ease the development of such workers and decider, python-simple-workflow exposes base classes for them located in ``swf.actors`` submodule.
+In order to ease the development of such workers and decider, swf exposes base classes for them located in ``swf.actors`` submodule.

 * An ``Actor`` must basically implement a ``start`` and ``stop`` method and can actually inherits from whatever runtime implementation you need: thread, gevent, multiprocess...